Persistence can grind an iron beam into a needle. ~Chinese proverb

 Heck – the whole concept behind Small Deeds Done is grounded in persistence.
 Continued effort, even when it’s difficult.
 A steady push, a “press on!” mentality that – after years, now – hopefully has become habitual.

 So at this point, we’ve all persisted.

 Our struggle now is perseverance – the longevity in our persistence.
-And truthfully, that’s harder to maintain when there isn’t such a direct in-your-face assault on democracy, punctuated with regular twilight tweets.
+And truthfully, that’s harder to maintain when the assault on democracy isn’t highlighted and punctuated with regular twilight tweets.
 As we continue on through these first two years of the Biden administration, there’s a danger of the slower news cycle lulling us into a false sense of security.

 And so, I pored over some articles and books about persistence and perseverance.
 (Because as you know by now, I’m a nerd at heart).
-I thought about their advice – ‘remember your why,’ ‘make a set plan with five goals,’ ‘improvise,’ ‘engage in self-reflection….’
+I thought about the advice I saw – ‘remember your why!,’ ‘make a set plan with five achievable goals,’ ‘improvise more!,’ ‘engage in self-reflection….’

-And then I sat down to do math with my son, who is going to be nine in a few days.
+And then I sat down to do math with my son.

 Then we started homeschooling.
-And much to his dismay, we do math every. single. day.
+And much to his dismay (or, really, horror), we do math every. single. day.
 Without fail, and without exception.